swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 Do you want to hear one more truth?

-**Newton** and **Leibniz** never participated in any actual wars.
+**Newton** and **Leibniz** never participated in any actual wars :stuck_out_tongue_winking_eye: .
 While their intellectual battle over the discovery of calculus is legendary, they never fought on a physical battlefield.
 This fact serves as a powerful reminder to snap us out of the hypothetical world we've been exploring.

 **Now, we must return to reality**.
 It’s time to set aside our imaginative scenarios and consider the true implications of Simpson’s Paradox.
 You might be wondering:
  **How does Simpson’s Paradox manifest itself in the real world?**